 Immediately after the accident the middle aged businessman who was driving the other car rushed to see if I was okay and apologised profusely for his lack of attentiveness.
 (This was back in the days when people actually apologised when they hurt another person by accident, we still had manners and could accept responsibility for our mistakes without fear of being sued or painted as someone with malicious intent.)

-The other driver then ushered me into a side street, to clear the main road that was about to hit peak hour.
+He could see quite clearly, through his own shaken up state, that I was somewhat disoriented and taking my time to collect myself while I sat stunned by what had just taken place.
+Calmly, he then ushered me into a side street, to clear the main road that was about to hit peak hour.

 No ambulance or police were required.

-Once my employer learnt of the accident I was immediately placed in the Work Cover System, along with the associated legal and medical systems .
+However, once my employer learnt of the accident I was immediately placed in the Work Cover System, along with the associated legal and medical systems .

 The lawyer whom I was appointed then initiated consultations with the doctor of their choosing.
 I found their doctor to be pleasant and easy to converse with so I remained under his care until the legalities of the Work Cover process came to completion during early 1993.